fuuko08/CH11-Note-Taker-App/README.md

 ## Instruction

-Please follow the instruction to install the app

-to start the app, use the command "node index"
+To start the app, use the command "node index"

 <a name="usage"/>